rsdoiel/osf/README.md

-text in a [Fountain](https://fountain.io) like format, [txt2osf](docs/txt2osf.html) which takes a plain text file and attempts to render an OSF 2.0 document and finally [fadein2osf](docs/fadein2osf) which will read in a Fade In file and write out plain text in Fountain format.
+text in a [Fountain](https://fountain.io) like format, [txt2osf](docs/txt2osf.html) which takes a plain text file and attempts to render an OSF 2.0 document and finally [fadein2osf](docs/fadein2osf) which will read in a Fade In file and write out Open Screenplay Format.